Edward VI: Birth

-Prince Edward in 1538, by Hans Holbein the Younger.
+Edward in 1538, by Hans Holbein the Younger.
 He holds a golden rattle that resembles a sceptre; and the Latin inscription urges him to equal or surpass his father.

-Edward was born on 12 October 1537 in his mother's room inside Hampton Court Palace, in Middlesex.
-He was the son of King Henry VIII and his third wife, Jane Seymour, and the only son of Henry VIII to outlive him.
+Edward was born on 12 October 1537 in his mother's apartments at Hampton Court Palace, in Middlesex, the son of King Henry VIII and his third wife, Jane Seymour, and the only son of Henry VIII to outlive him.
 Throughout the realm, the people greeted the birth of a male heir, "whom we hungered for so long", with joy and relief.
 Te Deums were sung in churches, bonfires lit, and "their was shott at the Tower that night above two thousand gonnes".
 Queen Jane, appearing to recover quickly from the birth, sent out personally signed letters announcing the birth of "a Prince, conceived in most lawful matrimony between my Lord the King's Majesty and us".
 Edward was christened on 15 October, with his 21-year-old half-sister Lady Mary as godmother and his 4-year-old half-sister Lady Elizabeth carrying the chrisom; the Garter King of Arms proclaimed him as Duke of Cornwall and Earl of Chester.
 The queen, however, fell ill and died from postnatal complications on 24 October, days after Edward's birth.
 Henry VIII wrote to Francis I of France that "Divine Providence ... hath mingled my joy with bitterness of the death of her who brought me this happiness".